General-Tao-Ventures/cartha-validator/README.md

 - **Epoch Freezing** - Uses verifier's epoch-frozen snapshots to prevent manipulation
 - **Verifier-Based Validation** - The verifier handles all on-chain validation and RPC queries, ensuring consistent and secure verification
 - **Registration Validation** - Checks that the validator hotkey is registered before running
+- **Deregistered Hotkey Filtering** - Automatically scores all positions for deregistered hotkeys as 0
 - **Expired Pool Filtering** - Automatically filters out pools that have expired (`expires_at` in the past)
 - **Version Control** - Validators must meet the minimum version requirement set on-chain